 The decision engendered a predictably fierce backlash from the police union and rebukes from politicians.
 “This is not only the definition of tragedy,” Sen. Dianne Feinstein said at Espinoza’s funeral, “it’s the special circumstance called for by the death penalty law.”
 The assembled officers cheered while Harris remained seated.

-But some of Harris’ critics say she has wavered in tougher political circumstances.
+Some of Harris’ critics say she has wavered in tougher political circumstances.

 In 2014, when a federal court judge ruled that California’s administration of the death penalty was unconstitutional, Harris appealed the decision as state attorney general, arguing that it was “not supported by the law.”

 Harris later said that she was obligated to defend capital punishment as the legal representative of the state.
 Many have pointed out that she was happy not to defend a constitutional ban on same-sex marriage that voters passed in Proposition 8 when it was challenged a year earlier.
-Harris’ response: she was merely reflecting the position of her client, Gov. Jerry Brown’s administration.
+Harris’ response: She was merely reflecting the position of her client, Gov. Jerry Brown’s administration.

-She has also explained that the judge’s ruling, which held that the long delays between sentencing and execution in California amounted to “cruel and unusual punishment,” could be used to justify speeding up the state’s system of capital punishment.
+She also explained that the judge’s ruling, which held that the long delays between sentencing and execution in California amounted to “cruel and unusual punishment,” could be used to justify speeding up the state’s system of capital punishment.

 7. Prosecutorial overreach controversies

 Both as district attorney and as state attorney general, Harris led offices that criminal justice advocates say was overly aggressive in pursuing convictions and lacked transparency in a way that belies Harris’ brand as a “progressive prosecutor.”